f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     1    |Export file|HTTPS   |configs/rSeries-59002-backup-1-15-2022                      |10.255.0.142        |/upload/upload.php                                          |         Completed|Sat Jan 15 20:45:29 2022
     2    |Export file|SCP     |configs/rSeries-59002-backup-1-15-2022                      |10.255.0.142        |/var/www/server/1/upload/rSeries-59002-backup-1-16-2022     |         Completed|Sat Jan 15 20:48:29 2022

 If you don’t have an external HTTPS server that allows uploads, then you can log into the rSeries F5OS address with root access and scp the file from the shell.
 Go to the **/var/confd/configs** directory and scp the file to an external location.
-Note in the CLI and GUI the path is simplified to configs, but in the underlying file system it is actually stored in the **/var/F5/system/configs** directory.
-Note this is not an option if the appliance has been configured in Appliance Mode, which disables bash/shell access.
+Note in the CLI and WebUI the path is simplified to configs, but in the underlying file system it is actually stored in the **/var/F5/system/configs** directory.
+Note that this is not an option if the appliance has been configured in Appliance Mode, which disables bash/shell access.

 .. code-block:: bash